FirstClassTree/TimeL-E/README_BACKEND.md

 - **Maintainable**: Clear separation of concerns and modular design

 The TimeL-E Grocery API provides a complete, production-ready foundation for e-commerce platforms with advanced features including user management, cart persistence, order tracking, and ML-powered recommendations.

-## Breaking Changes from Previous Version

-- **UUID Migration**: Order and User IDs now use UUID format instead of integers
-- **Database Dependency**: All endpoints require the db-service to be running
-- **Enhanced Models**: Order models now include delivery and tracking information
-- **New Required Fields**: Some endpoints now require additional validation
-- **Response Format**: Enhanced pagination and metadata in API responses

-## Migration Guide

-1. **Update Frontend**: Change ID handling from integers to UUID strings
-2. **Database Setup**: Ensure db-service and PostgreSQL are running
-3. **Environment Variables**: Update configuration with DB_SERVICE_URL
-4. **API Calls**: Review new optional parameters and enhanced response formats
-5. **Error Handling**: Update to handle new validation and error responses